 The trade volume between Germany and India has more than tripled in the past 10 years.
-In 2017, it amounted to around 19 billion euros.
-India is the fourth largest trade partner of Germany in the Asia-Pacific region and Germany is India’s most important trade partner in the EU.
-The trade relations between both parties are characterized by diversity.
-The goods they trade range from automotive components to medical devices.
-German companies play an important role in the development of transport networks, energy systems, charging infrastructure for electric vehicles, machinery safety and data protection in India.
-In innovative sectors, such as industry 4.0, German and Indian experts regularly coordinate relevant technical and regulatory frameworks.
+India is the fourth largest trade partner of Germany in the Asia-Pacific region, and Germany is India’s most important trade partner in the EU.
+The goods they trade are very diverse and range from automotive components to medical devices.

 Country Component India